Aliases for POLR2J2 Gene

 GeneCards Summary for POLR2J2 Gene

-POLR2J2 (Polymerase (RNA) II (DNA Directed) Polypeptide J2) is a Protein Coding gene.
-Among its related pathways are Epstein-Barr virus infection and Metabolism.
-GO annotations related to this gene include protein dimerization activity and DNA-directed RNA polymerase activity.
-An important paralog of this gene is ENSG00000270249.
+POLR2J2 (RNA Polymerase II Subunit J2) is a Protein Coding gene.
+Among its related pathways are ATP/ITP metabolism and RNA Polymerase III Transcription Initiation.
+Gene Ontology (GO) annotations related to this gene include protein dimerization activity and DNA-directed 5'-3' RNA polymerase activity.
+An important paralog of this gene is ENSG00000267645.

 DNA-dependent RNA polymerase catalyzes the transcription of DNA into RNA using the four ribonucleoside triphosphates as substrates.
 Component of RNA polymerase II which synthesizes mRNA precursors and many functional non-coding RNAs.
 Pol II is the central component of the basal RNA polymerase II transcription machinery.
 It is composed of mobile elements that move relative to each other.
 RPB11 is part of the core element with the central large cleft (By similarity).